How Much Does It Cost to Refinance a Mortgage?

 How much it cost to refinance a mortgage in the United States varies.
 Thus, before you make the final decision to refinance your home loan (and take advantage of opportunities to save thousands of dollars), it is imperative to consider what it would cost you.
 The eventual cost depends on your interest rate, credit score, lender, and principal loan amount.
 However, there are various fees applicable.
 So, to determine if refinancing will be a cost-effective endeavor for you, we explore the different costs associated with mortgage refinancing, and the average amount you should expect to pay for each in this article.

-What is the Cost to Refinance a Mortgage?
+Cost to Refinance a Mortgage 1: Loan

 One cost to refinance a mortgage is the application fee.
 As well as the loan origination fees:

 - Application Fee: To review your refinancing application, a lender will charge you right of the bat.
 This fee covers your credit check and the underwriting analysis of your application.
 In the US, whether your refinancing application is accepted or denied, you’ll still pay the loan application fee.

 - Cost: US$75 to US$300.

 - Loan Origination Fee: Regarding how much it cost to refinance mortgage in the US, the loan origination fee would likely be the most significant ones you’d get to pay.
 This fee covers the lender’s job of processing your mortgage application.

 - Cost: Between 1% and 1.5% of your principal loan amount.
 (For example, if your principal loan amount was US$100,000, you should expect to pay between US$1,000 and US $1,500).